ambrustorok/anki-words-builder/README.md

 ## Background

-This project started as a side project for me to learn Danish.
-I wanted a tool that could help me efficiently manage and study new vocabulary, and Anki Words Builder was the result.
+This project started as a side project for learning Danish and is gradually evolving into a multi-user deck builder that can grow with new language pairs and collaboration features.